one7two99/my-qubes/mirage-firewall/readme.md

 It will download the binary file and create a mirage-firewall qube, which you can use as NetVM for AppVMs or other NetVMs.

 To download this text/the script to your dom0 you can run the following command from dom0:
+Hints:
+wget is used to download the file in anon-whonix --quiet will surpress any status messages when using the wget command

+--output-document -
+... will output the document to StdOut and this will be send to dom0 via --pass-io.

 ```
 qvm-run --auto --pass-io anon-whonix \
 "wget --quiet --output-document - https://raw.githubusercontent.com/one7two99/my-qubes/master/mirage-firewall/readme.md" \